bbchung/clighter/README.md

 cross file rename-refactoring.
 Clighter needs to use its own way way to 'guess' what should be renamed.
 Clighter can't gurantee the result of rename-factoring result is perfect.

+### Libclang crash?
+When incorrect compile args meet incorrect source code, libclang possibly crashes, and it may happend in vim thread or background thread of clighter.
+Currently clighter can't catch such crash, so vim will become unstable if it happends.

 ## LICENSE